bambora/checkout-opencart/README.md

     * Github: https://github.com/bambora/checkout-opencart/releases/latest
 * Go to Extensions->Installer in the OpenCart backoffice.
 * Upload the module
-* When done go to Extensions->Extensions and install the Bambora Online Checkout module.
+* When done go to Extensions->Extensions and install the Worldline Checkout module.
 * When done go to the module configuration page and enter your merchant credentials.

 Documentation: https://developer.bambora.com/europe/shopping-carts/shopping-carts/opencart